 Our plan

-The GEAP is the next major step on our diversity and inclusion journey, laying out our goals and progress, and ensuring we remain accountable both to our staff and the community.
+The GEAP is part of our diversity and inclusion journey, laying out our goals and progress.
+It also ensures we remain accountable both to our staff and the community.

 Focus areas